 - United Kingdom – Restaurants, gardens, and street performers

-- Canada – O Canada!
-(CircleVision 360 movie)
+- Canada – Canada Far and Wide (CircleVision 360 movie)

 Print out a copy of the Epcot Future World Hidden Gem pocket guide and Epcot World Showcase Hidden Gem pocket guide from our Pocket Guide page and have more fun in the park discovering the hidden gems.

-Pick up a Epcot Times Guide as you enter the park for important information such as park hours, special hours, show times, parade and fireworks times, character greeting times and other park hours to help you plan your day.
+Pick up an Epcot Times Guide as you enter the park for important information such as park hours, special hours, show times, parade and fireworks times, character greeting times and other park hours to help you plan your day.

 There’s nothing more frightful to parents than the thought of losing their child in the ocean of people inside a theme park.
-There are many fascinating distractions at Epcot and children can wander off in a blink of an eye.
+There are many fascinating distractions at Epcot, and children can wander off in a blink of an eye.
 Be prepared so that you won’t spend precious vacation time frightened and in search of each other.
-Have a plan, before your vacation, make and print some Kids Travel ID’s.
-There are many designs to choose from, they’re easy to make and children love to have their own ID cards.
+Have a plan, before your vacation, make and print some Kids Travel IDs.
+There are many designs to choose from, they’re easy to make, and children love to have their own ID cards.
 When you enter Epcot at the beginning of the day, take a picture of your child from your camera, phone or by a Disney Cast Member on your Photopass so that you can readily show a Cast Member what your child is wearing and what he/she looks like if you should become separated from your child.
 Set up a meeting area in the park.
 Locate a Cast Member so that your child can meet a Cast Member “in person” and will not be afraid of them.
 Let your child know to look for Cast Members with Disney ID tags and to show the Cast Member their ID cards if they could not find you.

 If you become separated, stay in the area and enlist the assistance of a Cast Member to search for your child.
-Most likely your child is in the same vicinity looking for you.
-If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follow the direction of a Cast Member.
+Most likely, your child is in the same vicinity looking for you.
+If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follows the direction of a Cast Member.
 All lost children will be taken to Lost Children area inside the Baby Care Center by a Cast Member if they can not locate the parents in the immediate area.

-Magic Kingdom Height Requirement at a Glance
+Epcot Theme Park Height Requirement at a Glance

-Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and in the “same” row or the row directly behind them.
+Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and the “same” row or the row directly behind them.

 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.